drreynolds/smuhpc-workshop/source/session_7.rst

    # end of file

-In both of these files, the data in the file ``u_sol_meta.txt`` is input and converted to a one-dimensional array of numbers.
+In both of these scripts, the data in the file ``u_sol_meta.txt`` is input and converted to a one-dimensional array of numbers.
 In the Matlab code we name these and return each separately.
-In the Python code we merely return the array and leave naming to the calling routine.
+In the Python code we merely return the array, leaving unpacking and naming to the calling routine.

 .. note::